Huy-Ngo/acanban/docs/source/appendix/glossary.rst

       DDoS is the distributed DoS attack, that is, the requests are flooding from multiple sources.

+   Metadata

+      Data that describes the information rather than containing the information itself.
+This can include primary key of a table, creation date, etc.

    Participant

-      People who participates in a project.
+      People who participate in a project.

    SQL injection